i2p/i2p.www/i2p2www/spec/updates.rst

 the content type is that expected for the application.

 All values are in network byte order (big endian).

+For a python implementation of Raw RSA signatures compatible with Java "NONEwithRSA", see this Stack Overflow article: [Python]_

 SU3 Router Update File Specification
 ------------------------------------